A History of the Amateur Woodworking Movement

 Historically -- as noted below -- it has not always been this way.
 As the graph below shows dramatically, since 1929, except for a few bumps, disposable incomes have enjoyed a remarkable upward trajectory.

-2. Time: Also not a factor exclusive to people who own their own homes, but home ownership creates conditions which make for greater utilization of leisure time.
+Also not a factor exclusive to people who own their own homes, but home ownership creates conditions which allow for greater use of leisure time.

 In the 1800s, many Americans worked seventy hours or more per week.
 Today, the workweek's length has decreased to a typical 40 hours per week. considerably.
 The reduction in length of the workweek in America emerged from a political, "shorter-hours movement," and obviously a boon to an extended leisure-time activities.